University of Sheffield, 30 March-1 April 2026

 There should be evidence that the nominated individual or team is committed to sharing knowledge and expertise and/or disseminating their learning and/or research within their organisation and beyond.

 Nominations will be judged upon evidence of impact within the past 3 years only.
+Previous winners of the award can not be nominated again for the same work even if it has been updated.

 Nominations